JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7891 days**.

-And here is a just a random fact -  **A snail can crawl across a razor blade without getting injured.
-This is possible because they excrete a slime that protects them**.
+And here is a just a random fact -  **The board game Scrabble was originally called "Criss Cross Words" by inventor Alfred Butts**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)